iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

+The `unique` validator does a deep comparison on `Object`s and `Array`s.

-#### String validators
+#### String Validators

 Strings has one validator besides the common validators.

-##### Match validator
+##### Match Validator
-type: `RegExp`
+Values: A `RegExp`

-This ensures that a string can be matched against a regular expressions pattern.
-The validator sends an error to the error handler if the string does not match the pattern.
+This ensures that a string can be matched against a regular expression.
+The validator sends an error to the callback if the string does not match the pattern.

-Example shows a string that must contain at least one latin letter or decimal number:
+This example shows a string that must contain a string of at least one character of latin letters or decimal numbers:

     { type: String, match /^[a-zA-Z0-9]+$/ }

-## A note on automatic type conversion
+#### Number Validators

+Numbers has one validator besides the common validators.

+##### Range Validator
+Values: `Number`or `String`

+This ensures that the number is within a certain range.
+If not the validator sends an error to the callback.

+The `range` validator supports the same formatting as the array's `len` validator described above.

+## Custom Validators

+Custom validators are for usage when the posibilities of the validation schema falls short.
+Custom validators basically outsources validation to a custom function.

+Custom validators are specified by the `custom` field of a schema - instead of `type`.

+Example (remark the absent of `type`):

+    {
+        'date': {
+            custom: function(obj, schema, fn) {
+                if (!(obj instanceof Date)) {
+                	return fn(new Error('Type is not a Date'));
+                }
+                fn(null, obj);
+            }
+        }
+    }

+In the above example we have specified a custom validator.
+In the specific case we test whether the data is of type `Date`.
+If not we pass an error to the callback.
+Otherwise we call the callback function with no error and the valid object.

+The asyncronous nature of the library, allows for syncronous operations in custom functions.

+The custom function must take three parameters

+ - *obj* The Object that needs validation
+ - *schema* The schema to validate against
+   - This enables you to use the schema to pass in options.
+ - *fn* The callback function to call when validation is either complete or failed.
+   - The callback function takes to parameters
+     - *err* An `Error` describing the validation error that occured.
+     - *validObj* The finished and validated object.

+*Remark:* Errors are automatically converted into a ValidationError and sent to the the callback internally.

+## Automatic Type Conversion

 ### Numbers

-If schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automatically convert that into a number.
+If the schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automatically convert that into a number.

 ### Booleans

 Likewise will schemas of type `Boolean` be automatically converted into a `Boolean` if a `String` with the value of `true` or `false` is in the data.

-## Express.js Middlewares

-Express.js middleware can be created on the fly.
-Currently `validateBody` and `validateQuery` is supported.

-Example of `validateBody`:

-    var validator = require('express-schema-validator');

-    app.post('/user', validator.validateBody(schema), function(req, res) {

-    	// Body has been validated or an error has been send to the error handler.

-    });

-Example of `validateQuery`:

-    var validator = require('express-schema-validator');

-    app.post('/user', validator.validateQuery(schema), function(req, res) {

-    	// Query has been validated or an error has been send to the error handler.

-    });
+## Be aware of...

+### Object Shortcuts

+Internally the library tests for object shortcuts by examining the absend of the `type` and `custom` keys.
+So if you need objects schemas with validators for those keys, then you must use explicitly formatted object schemas - hence the shortcut cannot be used.